Simon Bridges: After Parliament

+On 11 March 2024, Bridges was appointed a member and chairperson of the New Zealand Transport Agency Board for a three-year term.

 Personal life

 Bridges grew up in a Christian household and has himself been a Christian since the age of 12 or 13.
 He met his future wife Natalie, a British-born public relations consultant, while she was studying at the University of Oxford.
 The couple have two sons, born in 2012 and 2014, and a daughter, born in 2017.
 The family lived in Matua, Tauranga.
 As of 2008 he attended Holy Trinity Tauranga, an Anglican church.

 Bridges has a personal superannuation scheme, like 241 other New Zealanders (mainly MPs).

 Bridges's sister, Rachel Trimble, married National MP Simon O'Connor in December 2016.